Winstanley and York Road Estate: Community Initiatives

 There are a number of community activities and partnerships that are either run from the estates or operate substantially there.
 One of the oldest and most effective is the Katherine Low Settlement on Battersea High Street, which primarily serves residents from the estates and provides an extremely broad range of services and assistance programmes for all members of the community.
-Another incredibly well-established umbrella initiative that operates extensively in the area is the Battersea United Charities (BUC), which was founded in 1641 and is based just south of the estates on Lavender Hill.
+Another well-established umbrella initiative that operates extensively in the area is the Battersea United Charities (BUC), which was founded in 1641 and is based just south of the estates on Lavender Hill.

 A community centre is located in York Gardens Library, which has a wide-ranging array of schedules and facilities for both children and adults.
 Some more specialised initiatives that operate on and around the estates include the Women of Wandsworth Mums, which has lent its support to the regeneration of the estates through its founder and Battersea Men's Shed.
 The Mercy Foundation Centre is also located on the Kambala Estate next to the larger Winstanley and York Road and plays an invaluable role for many of the Estate's residents.